Skip to main content

 Find out about our Public Health team, the Suffolk Health and Wellbeing Board, Annual Public Health Reports and working with partners.

-Find information about the Public Health directorate, including services, Cabinet Member and management on the Corporate Leadership Team and directorates page.
+Find information about the Public Health and Communities directorate, including services, Cabinet Member and management on the Corporate Leadership Team and directorates page.

 What we do

-Suffolk's Public Health team is responsible for helping people stay healthy and protecting them from threats to their health.
+Suffolk's Public Health and Communities team is responsible for helping people stay healthy and protecting them from threats to their health.

 Improving the population's health is as much about improving the opportunities for good health as it is about providing health and care services.